jthickstun/anticipation/README.md

 ## Reproducing the Human Evaluation Procedure

-See the readme in the `humaneval` directory for detailed descriptions of how to reproduce the human evaluations described in the paper.
+See the [humaneval](humaneval) directory for a description of how to reproduce the human evaluations described in the paper.